 Continue asking why until you feel that you’ve examined each path and can go no further.
 If your first why generated more than one reason, you can now go back and repeat the process until you’ve explored those routes, as well.

-Note: As you go through this process, you may find that someone dropped the ball along the way.
+Note: As you go through the process, you may find that someone dropped the ball along the way.
 Instead of placing blame, the goal is to ask, Why did the process fail?
 This line of questioning will show what organizational processes need to be fixed.

 5. Address the root causes.

 By now, you should have identified one true root cause.
 With the group, discuss what countermeasures can be taken to prevent the issue from happening again.
 The facilitator may assign responsibilities for these countermeasures to the group.
 If the root cause requires it, you might even need to launch a new project or two.

 6. Monitor your countermeasures.